Igalia/vapormark/README.md

 Performance monitoring (-p) WILL interfere the results of micro-benchmark.
 Do NOT use -p when you collect performance results.
 Instead, run the same benchmark twice: one without profiling for performance comparison and another with profiling for analysis.
+Also, make sure there is no heavy background task running.
 ```

 #### `MangoHud`: measuring FPS, CPU/GPU utilization, etc.